danielajisafe/Mirror-Aware-Neural-Humans/dataset/intermediate.md

 ### Stage 1

 We reconstruct the ground plane using our single-view calibration method called ```CasCalib``` with 2D keypoint detections from [Alphapose](https://github.com/MVIG-SJTU/AlphaPose) as anchors.
 The focal length can also be reconstructed if not available.
-By following the instructions *there* (step 1-to-3) and running the following code in the CasCalib [repository](https://github.com/tangytoby/CasCalib/tree/main),
+By following the instructions there (step 1-to-3) (you need it😀) and running the following code in the CasCalib [repository](https://github.com/tangytoby/CasCalib/tree/main),

 ```
 # eval sequence